PopularPenguin/CryptoApp/README.md

 # CryptoApp

-This is an example project using Jetpack Compose UI + Retrofit to fetch crytocurrency data using the Nomics API.
+This app uses Jetpack Compose UI + Retrofit to fetch the crytocurrency data of the top 50 cryptocurrencies using the Nomics API.
+The data displays the symbol and currency name plus the current price, trend, and percent price change.
+This data is automatically refreshed every 30 seconds.

+Libraries used include: </br>
+Jetpack Compose </br>
+Compose ViewModel </br>
+Retrofit2 </br>
+Moshi </br>
+Hilt </br>
+Coil </br>

 I wrote about building this app in a blog post here: